srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 # **Functional programming in Java**

-Key to the understanding Java's functional programming/implementation of Lambda expressions are two constructs: Lambda Expressions and Functional Interfaces.
+Key to the understanding Java's functional programming/implementation of Lambda expressions are two constructs: **Lambda Expressions and Functional Interfaces**.

 ## **Lambda Expressions**

-**A Lambda expression is an anonymous (i.e. unnamed) method.*However this method is not executed on its own.
+**A Lambda expression is an anonymous (i.e. unnamed) method.** However, this method is not executed on its own.
 Instead, it is used to implement a method defined by a functional interface.
 Thus, a lambda expression results in a form of anonymous class.

 - **Lambda expressions are commonly referred to as Closures.**
 - `->` is lambda operator.
 - A lambda expression itself cannot specify type parameters.
 Thus, a lambda expression cannot be generic.
 But a functional interface can be generic.
 - A lambda expression can throw an exception.
-However if it throws a checked exception, then it must be compatible with the exception mentioned at throws clause of abstract method of functional interface.
+However, if it throws a checked exception, then it must be compatible with the exception mentioned at throws clause of abstract method in a functional interface.

 ### **Method References (:: Operator)**

 - A method reference provides a way to refer to a method without executing it. **It relates to lambda expressions because It too requires a target type context that consists of compatible functional interface.**
 - Method references (:: operator) are special type of lambda expressions.
-They are often used to create a simple lambda expressions by referencing existing methods.
+They are often used to create simple lambda expressions by referencing existing methods.
 - When evaluated, a method reference also creates an instance of the functional interface.

 - There are four types of method references.
     1. **static methods**
-    2. **Bounded non-static method reference:-*If you want to refer to a non-static method of an already existing object, you need bounded non-static method reference.
+    2. **Bounded non-static method reference** — If you want to refer to a non-static method of an already existing object, you need bounded non-static method reference.
 Bounded non-static method references are a great way to use already existing methods on variables, the current instance (this::) or superclass (super::).
 The lambda arguments are passed as the method arguments to the reference method of that specific object.
 You don't need an intermediate variable, you can combine the return value of another method call or field access directly with :: operator.
-    3. **Unbounded non-static method reference:-*Unbound non-static method reference not bound to a specific object, but they refer to an instance method of a type.
+    3. **Unbounded non-static method reference** — Unbound non-static method reference not bound to a specific object, but they refer to an instance method of a type.
     4. **Constructor reference**

 ## **Functional Interface**

-**A functional interface is an interface that contains one and only one abstract method.*However, it can contain many default, static, private methods.
-Furthermore, a functional interface defines the target type of a lambda expression.
-A funtional interface is sometimes referred to as a Single Abstract Method (SAM).
+**A functional interface is an interface that contains one and only one abstract method.**
+However, it can contain many _default, static, private_ methods.
+Furthermore, a functional interface defines the target type of lambda expression.
+A _functional_ interface is sometimes referred to as a _Single Abstract Method (SAM)_.

 When a lambda expression occurs in a targeted context:
 - An instance of a class is automatically created which implements the functional interface.
-- With the lambda expression which defines the behaviour for that abstract method of functional interface.
+- With the lambda expression which defines the behavior for that abstract method of functional interface.
 - When that abstract method is called, the lambda expression is executed.
 - Thus, **a lambda expression transform a code segment into a object.**

-There are **four fundamental functional interfaces*in Java which are defined in java.util.function package.
+There are **four fundamental functional interfaces** in Java which are defined in `java.util.function` package.

 However, there are some variations in addition to the above functional interfaces.

-There are also some operator-based functional interfaces such as UnaryOperator (derived from Function), BinaryOperator(derived from BiFunction).
+There are also some operator-based functional interfaces such as `UnaryOperator` (derived from `Function`), `BinaryOperator`(derived from `BiFunction`).

-- **Consumer\<T>:-*It only accepts arguments and returns a result.
+- **Consumer<T>** — It only accepts arguments and returns a result.
   It has a functional method (abstract method) `accept(T t)` that returns nothing i.e. void.
   It also has a default method `andThen(Consumer<T>)`.<BR>
     `Consumer<String> consumer = (s) -> System.out.println(s);`<BR>
-  **Consumer Variations*- BiConsumer, DoubleConsumer, IntConsumer, LongConsumer, ObjDoubleConsumer, ObjIntConsumer, ObjLongConsumer.
+  **Consumer Variations** — `BiConsumer`, `DoubleConsumer`, `IntConsumer`, `LongConsumer`, `ObjDoubleConsumer`, `ObjIntConsumer`, `ObjLongConsumer`.<BR>

-- **Supplier\<T>:-*It does not accept any arguments and only returns a result.
+- **Supplier<T>** — It does not accept any arguments and only returns a result.
   It has a functional method (abstract method) `get()` that has no arguments and returns a type.
   <BR>
     `Supplier<Double> supplier = () -> Math.PI;`<BR>
-  **Supplier Variations*- BooleanSupplier, DoubleSupplier, IntSupplier, LongSupplier.
+  **Supplier Variations** — `BooleanSupplier`, `DoubleSupplier`, `IntSupplier`, `LongSupplier`.<BR>

-- **Function\<T, R>:-*It is a function that accepts arguments and returns a result.
+- **Function<T, R>** — It is a function that accepts arguments and returns a result.
   It has a functional method (abstract method) `R apply(T)`.
   T is the argument, and R is the return type.<BR>
     `Function<String, Integer> length = s -> s.length();`<BR>
-  **Function Variations*- BiFunction, DoubleFunction, DoubleToIntFunction, DoubleToLongFunction, IntFunction, IntToDoubleFunction, IntToLongFunction, LongFunction, LongToDoubleFunction, LongToIntFunction, ToDoubleBiFunction, ToDoubleFunction, ToIntBiFunction, ToLongBiFunction, TolongFunction.
+  **Function Variations** — `BiFunction`, `DoubleFunction`, `DoubleToIntFunction`, `DoubleToLongFunction`, `IntFunction`, `IntToDoubleFunction`, `IntToLongFunction`, `LongFunction`, `LongToDoubleFunction`, `LongToIntFunction`, `ToDoubleBiFunction`, `ToDoubleFunction`, `ToIntBiFunction`, `ToLongBiFunction`, `TolongFunction`.<BR>

-- **Predicate\<T>:-*A predicate means it is a boolean-valued function.
+- **Predicate<T>** — A predicate means it is a boolean-valued function.
   Predicate accept arguments to test against an expression and return a boolean primitive as their result.
   A Predicate is a functional interface for testing conditions and has a functional method `boolean test(T t)`.
-  T is the argument and it returns a boolean.<BR>
+  T is the argument, and it returns a boolean.<BR>
     `Predicate<Integer> predicate = i -> i%2 == 0;`<BR>
-**Predicate Variations*- BiPredicate, DoublePredicate, IntPredicate, LongPredicate.
+**Predicate Variations** — `BiPredicate`, `DoublePredicate`, `IntPredicate`, `LongPredicate`.<BR>